JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 To define a second custom gunner opt, create a "[Player]Gunner2.opt" file.

 See "FamilyTransportTurrets.txt".

+To disable the turret forward fire, set "TurretForwardFire = 0".
+The default value is "1".

+See "EscortShuttleTurrets.txt".

 By default, the turrets lasers are unlimited.
 They can be made limited by setting "UnlimitedTurretLaser = 0".
 See "hook_mission_objects.cfg"